citzid/deb/README.md

 *##NOTE##*

-DON'T install bspwm and sway is under because still under construction.
+DON'T install bspwm and sway because is still under construction.
 I3-GAPS wm script run normaly.

 AUTO INSTALL PKG (You can edit on pkg.sh & from <WM>install.sh)